danny-zh/epam_intro_cloud_devops/Bash.md

 Some examples:

-- `set -ex` Exits (-e) the script if a status code diferent than 0 is returned from a command exept in loops and list construct.
+- `set -ex` Exits (-e) the script if a status code diferent than 0 is returned from a command except in loops and list construct (AND/OR).
 Prints (-x) commands and its argumments as they are executed
 - `set -u` Exits (-u) the script if attempt to reading a variable that is not defined
 - `set -o pipefail` Exits (-o pipefile) the script if a pipeline command return a non-zero value

-### 1.3 Exit Codes
+### 2.3 Exit Codes

 Exit codes are returned by commands to indicate the final status of its execution.
 Exit codes can range from 0 to 255, an exit code different to 0 indicates that the command ran into an error during its execution; depending of the exit code number you can figure out what happened.
 Figure 2 shows the list of error codes returned by commands.